 As a single parent, you may feel like you have to be glued to your child 24/7.
 And we get it, it is hard to find time to yourself when you’re solely responsible for a child or children.
 Still, everyone needs their own personal time.
 Self-care is extremely important when wanting to support your mental health, not to forget your physical health.

 It doesn’t have to be expensive or take a ton of time out of your day.
-The end of the day is a great opportunity to wind down and focus on yourself, whether that’s watching your favourite show or having a glass of wine on your patio or sipping a cup of herbal tea to calm down.
+The end of the day is a great opportunity to wind down and focus on yourself, whether that’s watching your favourite show, having a glass of wine on your patio or sipping a cup of herbal tea to calm down.
 Maybe try setting aside 30 minutes of your day to read your favourite book or join a hiking group if your child regularly visits its other parent or grandparents.
 There are many physical and mental benefits to hiking.
 In fact, any exercise in fresh air is a great way to lift your spirits, not to mention the positive effect it will have on your fitness.

 You should also consider having at least one solo holiday each year, even if that means leaving your child with the grandparents for a few days, or even a week.
 This might sound bold to some, but single parents need to recharge their batteries, too.
 Taking time out for yourself for a small stretch at a time, is incredibly important for your physical and mental health and proven to prevent depression.
 Your sanity will thank you after and your kids are bound to enjoy the adventure.

 Don’t be afraid to ask for help